Clinical Text Abstracting and Coding

 Universal User Interface: HotKey Coder can be used within any third party software.
 We have validated methods for collecting data from any clinical application.

-Workflow Ease: HotKey Coder sites beside your current workflow and enhances it.
+Workflow Ease: HotKey Coder sits beside your current workflow and enhances it.
 With the touch of a button, staff have access to automatic coding of any window open on the desktop.
 Whole documents or only parts of documents can be coded in a single keystroke.
 Documents passing through an HL7 feed can be monitored for case identification.